Jay Samit: Paintings

-Samit's 2022 show Dots & Pixels shined the spotlight on how humans have become the commodities.
-Our lives reduced to pixels of data sold to the highest bidder millions of times every day.
-Critics have described his unique art as deeply evocative, sharing an uncanny charm that conspicuously communicates the disruption that defines our time and Hopperesque.
+Samit paints with watercolors, predominantly in a Pop Art style.
+His subject matter explores the tension between technology and humanity by combining comic book imagery with social commentary.

+In 2020, Richard Taittinger Gallery presented his inaugural New York solo exhibition, America Disrupted, featuring a series of watercolors painted during the COVID-19 quarantine.

+Samit's 2022 show Dots & Pixels centered on digital commodification.

 Other

 Samit is a member of the Writers Guild of America, the Academy of Television Arts & Sciences and a performing member of the Magic Castle (Academy of Magical Arts).
 According to Variety, he "put himself through college with magic, an art he still practices."
 He was also the host of the popular Wall Street Journal documentary series Startup of the Year.

 Philanthropy

-An active philanthropist, Samit was appointed to the White House's initiative for education and technology by President Bill Clinton and Vice President Al Gore where he helped gain Internet access for the nation's schools.
+Samit was appointed to the White House's initiative for education and technology by President Bill Clinton and Vice President Al Gore, where he helped gain Internet access for the nation's schools.
 Through this program, Samit spearheaded the Internet's first auction, a Net-a-thon fundraiser, benefiting the National Education Technology Initiative.
-Samit also helped produce some of the most successful charity concerts including Tsunami Aid and Katrina Relief.
+Samit also helped produce charity concerts including Tsunami Aid and Katrina Relief.

 Samit is an adjunct professor at University of Southern California's Viterbi School of Engineering and teaches a course in building high-tech startups.